Zombie Cafe: Controversy

 Zombie Cafe offered in-app purchases.
 The game was part of a lawsuit filed against Apple Inc. Children were using their parents' devices to play games and used the in-app purchase options, costing their parents money.
 Zombie Cafe was one of the games cited in the lawsuit.
 As a result of the lawsuit, Apple made in-app purchases only accessible through an Apple ID security check.

 Collaborations

 In 2014, Capcom made collaborations with Zombie Café, having characters from the Mega Man, Ghosts 'n Goblins and Gaist Crusher series appear in the Japanese version of the game for a limited time.

 Critical reception

 Zombie Cafe had received positive reviews since its release.
 The game received 9.0 out of 10 in App Store customer ratings and Appolicious.
-HiTPhone gave it 8.0, Gamezebo's Jim Squires gave it a 7.0.
+HiTPhone gave it 8.0, Gamezebos Jim Squires gave it a 7.0.
 Slide To Play and GameRankings gave it a lower score of 5.0 out of 10.